-Coming from a family history rich with painters and creative artists and bringing a strong Midwest work ethic, Amy Ringholz gravitates to art naturally.
+Coming from a family history rich with painters and creative artists and bringing a strong Midwest work ethic, Ringholz gravitates to art naturally.
 As a result, she brings a sense of boundless joy and energy to her work.
-Friends and acquaintances of the artist personally attest to experiencing the fun, excitement and wonder of “Amy’s world”.
+Friends and acquaintances of the artist personally attest to experiencing the fun, excitement and wonder of “Amy’s world.”

-Blessed with a gift, the creative spark and a pure heart, Amy Ringholz brings her journey of discovery to her art.
+Blessed with a gift, the creative spark and a pure heart, Ringholz brings her journey of discovery to her art.
 Her unique process; drawing in ink then adding colors inspired by the west, brings her renditions of the animal kingdom to life.
-In her own words Amy believes, “I have an exciting road ahead and cannot wait to see what the future of my artwork holds.
+In her own words she believes, “I have an exciting road ahead and cannot wait to see what the future of my artwork holds.
 I am dedicated to painting with passion and letting the artwork evolve and grow.
 I am so thankful for my God-given talents and so happy to be using them.
 May my passion for following dreams come through my paintings and move you towards yours.”

 BFA in Drawing/Art Education: Bowling Green State University, OH 1995-1999